Romanians in Italy: Demographics

+Rome and Turin are by far the cities hosting the largest communities of Romanians in Italy; in 2016, there were over 90,000 Romanians in Rome, and over 50,000 Romanians in Turin.
+The next city with a significant population of Romanians is Milan, with over 14,000 Romanians.

+About 60% of Romanians in Italy come from the Romanian region of Western Moldavia.

 Population

 Religion

 In the years 2011 and 2012 the ISTAT made a survey regarding the religious affiliation among the immigrants in Italy, the religion of the Romanian people in Italy were as follows: